What does a disciplinary involve and what's the usual procedure? We cover what SMEs need to know about disciplinary meetings.

 After considering all the evidence presented, you should decide whether or not any sanctions will be issued or any disciplinary action will be taken.

-For unsatisfactory performance or misconduct, it is typical to give a written warning.
+For unsatisfactory performance or misconduct, it's typical to give a written warning.
 Failure to improve within a specified timescale would then result in a final written warning.

-If the issue is serious enough, and if it is in line with your own company disciplinary procedure, then you may decide to proceed to a final written warning at this stage.
+If the issue is serious enough, and if it's in line with your own company disciplinary procedure, then you may decide to proceed to a final written warning at this stage.